There’s a lot more to Portuguese food than piri piri chicken and custard tarts.

 Secretos de porco preto (Black pork “secrets” cut)

 Black pork is truly something else.
 This special breed of pig is used to make the prized presunto or jamón ibérico.
-They’re usually fed acorns for the final months of their life, and I find the meat itself is richer and darker with layers of fat, like a pork wagyu.
+They’re usually fed acorns for the final months of their life as they roam Alentejo fields, and I find the meat itself is richer and darker with layers of fat, like a pork wagyu.
 “Secrets” is the cut and I’m yet to find anyone who can point out the English equivalent.
 It’s best grilled on charcoal so the thin layers of fat render.
 Grilled meats are almost always served with hot potato chips and rice.

 Arroz de pato (duck rice)